Anthonymm0994/pika-plot/docs/ID_CONFLICT_FIX_SUMMARY.md

    }
    ```

+### Final UI/UX Fixes

+9. **Fixed header row display**:
+   - Removed duplicate header row from data preview (was showing in both header and data)
+   - The preview data already excludes the header row when loading from file
+   - Headers are properly displayed only in the table header section

+10. **Fixed table height issue**:
+    - Limited preview table height to 300px maximum
+    - Ensures "Create Database" button remains visible and clickable
+    - Uses `ui.available_height().min(300.0)` for responsive sizing

 ### Why This Solution Works
 - Every widget has a unique ID based on its context (file index, row index, purpose)
 - Tables are wrapped in unique scopes preventing internal ScrollArea conflicts